 Cagatay (Murat) Aymergen

-mid-infrared instrument systems engineer for the webb telescope
+mid-infrared instrument systems engineer

 Cagatay (Murat) Aymergen worked part-time with the James Webb Space Telescope as the Mid-Infrared (MIRI) Instrument systems engineer at NASA's Goddard Space Flight Center until August 2012 when he moved to a new spot as an instrument systems engineer with the Joint Polar Satellite System (JPSS).